Graph Defense Diffusion Model: Conclusion

 \section{Conclusion}

 Graph Neural Networks (GNNs) are highly sensitive to adversarial attacks on graph structures.
 To effectively defend against different types of adversarial attacks that can poison GNNs, we propose a novel graph purification method GDDM in this work.
-This method leverages the powerful denoising capabilities of diffusion models, supplemented by multiple key components and denoising strategies to purify the attacked graphs, thereby effectively reducing the impact of different types of adversarial attacks on GNNs.
-Our experiments demonstrate that GDDM is highly competitive in both targeted and non-targeted attack scenarios, outperforming SOTA baseline methods in most cases.
+This method leverages the powerful denoising capabilities of diffusion models, supplemented by multiple key components and tailored denoising strategies to purify attacked graphs, effectively reducing the impact of various adversarial attacks on GNNs.
+Additionally, this method can leverage the similarity in node degree distributions across graph datasets to enable seamless transfer between similar datasets without retraining, achieving strong scalability.
+Our experiments demonstrate that GDDM is highly competitive in different types of attack scenarios.